Geelong Grammar continues the winning streak, with the second of three victories in a row. This time it is coached by the great Stephen Fairbairn.

 Margin: 3 lengths

-1st Geelong Grammar - Bow: R M Williams, 2: C E Bailey, 3: J Parkin, Str: R Turnbull, Cox: E R White, Cch: Stephen Fairbairn
+1st Geelong Grammar - Bow: R M Williams, 2: C E Bailey, 3: J Parker, Str: R Turnbull, Cox: E R White, Cch: Stephen Fairbairn

-2nd Melbourne Grammar - Bow: F G F Lavender, 2: P H C Shaw, 3: E O Anderson, Str: H A Anderson, Cox: S C Jones, Cch: A S Workman
+2nd Melbourne Grammar - Bow: F G F Lavender, 2: P H C Shaw, 3: E O Anderson, Str: H A Anderson, Cox: S C Jones, Cch: A S Warkman

 Other crews competing:

-Wesley College - Bow: W A McLean, 2: H Osbourne, 3: P J Ferguson, Str: H J W Hughes, Cox: J L Johnson, Cch: E A Derrick
+Wesley College - Bow: W A McLean, 2: H Osborne, 3: P J Ferguson, Str: H J W Hughes, Cox: J L Johnson, Cch: E A Perrick

 E1: 1st MGS, 2nd SC, Margin: 3 lengths.
-SC led early but it's bow side fell apart and resulted in an easy win to Melbourne.
+SC led early but it's bow side fell apart and resulted in an easy win of three lengths to Melbourne.